KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_3b_adding_data_to_our_template.md

 12. In Google Chrome, view your application using your new data.

     {% hint style='danger' %}
 Application not working?
 You may have had an error during development that the server wasn't able to overcome.
-Try stopping the `ng serve` command in iTerm2 (mac) or Git Bash (windows) by pressing the `ctrl` + `c` keys and restarting it by typing `ng serve` and pressing enter.
+Try stopping the `ng serve` command in iTerm2 (mac) or Cmder (windows) by pressing the `ctrl` + `c` keys and restarting it by typing `ng serve` and pressing enter.
 Refresh the page in Google Chrome.
 If you're still having issues, grab a mentor to help troubleshoot!
   {% endhint %}

 12. In Google Chrome, open the development console on a Mac by pressing the `command` + `option` + `i` keys or on a Windows machine by pressing `F12` keys.
 See what happens in the console when you interact with your quiz application!